redamessoudi/optimized-docker-image-for-springboot/README.md

-# Optimized docker images for Spring Boot 2.3 based applications
+# Optimized docker images for Spring Boot applications with layering feature
-This repository contains example of how to optimize docker image of an application based on Spring boot 2.3.
+This repository contains example of how to optimize docker image of an application based on Spring boot with layering feature.

 ## Article
 Full post detailed the process available here :